tiffanymonroe/wdi-remote-gizmo/unit_1/w01d01/instructor_notes/morning_lesson.md

 - Visibility of instructor code
 	- Speak up if the instructor's code is not visible (eg. too small).
 - Thumbsups
-	- We use the thumbsup emoji to gauge completeness of exercises.
-Click on the thumb when you are done with an exercise.
+	- We use the thumbsup emoji (or in this case the Gizmo / Gremlin emojis) to gauge completeness of exercises.
+Click on the thumb or Gizmo or Gremlin when you are done with an exercise.

 <br>